Travel Guide: Best Things to Do and Eat in Pulau Tioman, Pahang, Malaysia

 2. By Coach from Singapore to Mersing

 Booking a coach ticket online from Singapore to Mersing was easy.
 We could choose from 5 departure points – Golden Mile Complex, Golden Mile Tower, Singapore Flyer, The Plaza and Boon Lay.
-The price ranges from SGD 25 to 37 for a single trip and available in different timing.
+The price ranges from SGD 25 to 37 for a single trip and is available at different timing.

 *Bear in mind that it takes 5 hours to reach Mersing.
 There are three ferries departures time from Mersing to Pulau Tioman – 10.30 am, 12.30 pm and 3.30 pm.
 The number of trips and the timing per day changes accordingly to the season and month.